shemaARAHAT/Sound-Router-extension/README.md

 # AudioSplitter
 Small and simple browser extension to route tab sound to left or right audio channel.

+Now you can watch two YouTube videos / Twitch streams simultaneously – pure ADHD experience for people who believe their brain can process all that (it can’t).

-Supports Chromium (Chrome, Thorium, Brave, Edge, Opera...) and Firefox based browsers
+Supports Chromium (Chrome, Thorium, Brave, Edge, Opera...) and Firefox based browsers.

 ## Download & installation
 ### **Chromium browser**